A-Ninhja/Legal_Analytics_Spring_2014/Final_Project/Crowding.md

 ## Andy Ninh - 2014
 ========================================================

-# Using Hierarchial Clustering to Predict Crime Rates
+# Using Hierarchical Clustering to Predict Crime Rates

 ```r